 Permissions and Copyright: EHP is a publication of the U.S. Federal Government, and its content lies in the public domain.
 No permission is required to reuse EHP content.
 However, use of materials published in EHP should be acknowledged (for example, “Reproduced from Environmental Health Perspectives”) and a link provided to the article from which the material was reproduced.

 Although EHP itself is without copyright, images used in articles may have been licensed from other commercial organizations or individuals.
 Such images will be labeled with an attribution to the original source and must not be used without obtaining prior approval from the copyright holder.
 For further information, contact Susan M. Booker.

-Publication of articles in EHP does not mean that the National Institute of Environmental Health Sciences (NIEHS) condones, endorses, approves, or recommends the use of any products, services, materials, methodology, or policies stated therein.
+Publication of articles in EHP does not mean the NIEHS condones, endorses, approves, or recommends the use of any products, services, materials, methodology, or policies stated therein.
 Conclusions and opinions are those of the individual authors and advertisers only and do not reflect the policies or views of the NIEHS.